Monty Is Innocent: Gameplay

 Points are scored for completing the game; the faster the game is completed, the more points are awarded.

 Reception

-Reviews were mixed, with CRASH giving the game 78%. and Sinclair User awarding 7/10, while Sinclair Programs gave only 40%.
+Reviews were mixed, with CRASH giving the game 78% and Sinclair User awarding 7/10, while Sinclair Programs gave only 40%.

 CRASH declared that "Monty Is Innocent is great.
-It's really colourful and although the graphic movement is not ultra-smooth, it's okay." and Your Computer said that "Plenty of imagination has been used to create the backdrops - there are a couple of good 3D mazes and an ingenious sequence in a gymnasium.", while Sinclair Programs said that, while the idea behind the game was good, it was "badly presented.
-Doors to other screens are often invisible, and the 3D pictures are confusing." and declaring that "the game is not a patch on Wanted: Monty Mole."
+It's really colourful and although the graphic movement is not ultra-smooth, it's okay", and Your Computer said that "plenty of imagination has been used to create the backdrops - there are a couple of good 3D mazes and an ingenious sequence in a gymnasium".
+Sinclair Programs said that, while the idea behind the game was good, it was "badly presented.
+Doors to other screens are often invisible, and the 3D pictures are confusing" and declaring that "the game is not a patch on Wanted: Monty Mole".